Doedelzak/pd-midi-generator/README.md

 # GENERATOR

+Made in Pure Data vanilla, so it should work on any version.

 This Pure Data patch transforms the computer into a MIDI improviser.
 However, it only improvises according to the general directions given by a musician.
 Playing with this program is like telling the improvising computer in real time: "Go faster," "modulate to A minor," "play in the high range," "play more notes," "now fewer notes," "more chaotic!", "more rhythmically structured," "more rhythmically free," etc.